mjey97/ruby_fastlane_tool/README.md

 # ruby_fastlane_tool
-personal project - serves for showing code
+personal project - serves for showing code only

 Using of fastlane - the tool for automatic app distributions